For Preppers, Papercrete Is The New Concrete

 - Juice boxes — cut open and allow to dry thoroughly

 - Soft drink and beer cardboard cases

 - Used poster board, construction paper, and discarded homework and folders

-Use wood harvested from your own property to make papercrete building projects more cost-effective.
-Unlike some commercial building materials, papercrete does not contain any potentially harmful chemicals that could hurt livestock.
+Use wood harvested from your own property to make papercrete projects more cost-effective.
+Unlike some commercial building materials, papercrete does not contain any potentially harmful chemicals that can hurt livestock.

 You can paint papercrete after applying the stucco, or tint the Portland cement to create a more pleasing appearance if desired.